ILUVUS/iluvus-react-native-JIC-4321/README.md

 ### New Features

 - Create text-only posts and display them on the community posts.
+- Like and dislike a post in a community.
+- Comment on a post in a community.
+- Report a post in a community.
 - Display the number of uplift(like) on the community posts.
 - Display the comment view on the community posts.